Child Labor Quick Facts

 - Some children are forced to weave up to 18 hours a day, often never leaving the confines of the factory or loom shed.

 - Children trafficked into one form of labor may be later sold into another, as with girls from rural Nepal, who are recruited to work in carpet factories but are then trafficked into the sex industry over the border in India (ILO/IPEC, Helping Hands or Shackled Lives?
 Understanding Child Domestic Labour and Responses to It, 2004).

 - Experts estimate that child labor on South Asia’s carpet looms has dropped from 1 million to 250,000 since the launch of GoodWeave in 1995.

 At the age of five, Manju was already working on the rug looms.
 While she has since been found and freed from carpet work, some 250,000 children throughout South Asia still toil in obscurity.
-Through GoodWeave more than 3,600 kids like Manju have been rescued, rehabilitated and educated, and thousands more deterred from entering the workforce.More Stories »
+Through GoodWeave nearly 3,600 kids like Manju have been rescued, rehabilitated and educated, and thousands more deterred from entering the workforce.More Stories »